 All Africa Business Leadership Awards by CNBC Africa and Forbes Africa nominated Simba for innovator of the year and young businessman of the year.
 Simba was also named in the Destiny Man Power of 40 2018 Report which chronicles the most dynamic young men in the subcontinent and the young independents Southern Africa Development Community (SADC) top 100 trailblazers for 2018.
 The Foremag Top 10 African Men Under 40 Making a Difference in Africa 2019.

 Most Influential People of African Descent under 40 (MIPAD 100), a global civil society initiative whose efforts are in recognition of the UN-backed International Decade for People of African Descent, named Simba among its 2017 honourees for business and entrepreneurship inside Africa.
 Medium.com listed Simba among 100 game changers for inspiration on how you can hack entrepreneurship and growth in its 100 Must-Follow Black Entrepreneurs, Influencers & Speakers list of 2017.

-Oxygen has received support from the Ministry of Energy & Power Development, National Project Status from the Ministry of Finance & Economic Development and a Climate Action Endorsement from the Ministry of Environment, Water and Climate for driving and championing the following United Nations Sustainable Development Goals: (13), (7), (11) and (12).
+Oxygen has received support from the Ministry of Energy & Power Development, National Project & Prescribed Asset Status from The Ministry of Finance & Economic Development and a Climate Action Endorsement from the Ministry of Environment, Water and Climate for driving and championing the following United Nations Sustainable Development Goals: (13), (7), (11) and (12).